Samreay/Samreay/content/reviews/shattered_gods/index.md

 ---
 title:  "A Review of Chris Fox's Shattered Gods series.
 A great new entry into progression fantasy."
-short_title: "Chris Fox's Shattered Gods Series"
-description: "Progression fantasy.
-A falling empire, oppressed populace, and gods being reincarnated.
-Fun times lie ahead."
-long_description: "Fun action that doesn't make any sense, but it's still a great read, with a strong core dynamic between Xal and Saghir."
+description: "Progression fantasy, academy focus in book two on.
+A strong core dynamic between Xal and Saghir and lots of travelling."
 date: 2022-01-11
 categories: [reviews]
 review: C